‘Stranger Things’ Season 2 Bigger And More Terrifying: What We Know So Far

 A new sheriff to help hide last season’s supernatural tale

 Dr. Owens will arrive in Hawkins to help prevent the town from knowing about last season’s frightening mess.
-However, it remains unknown if the sheriff has good motives or if he’s merely wolf in sheep’s clothing.
+However, it remains unknown if the sheriff has good motives or if he’s merely a wolf in sheep’s clothing.

 Joyce finding love again